SharePoint Governance and Information Architecture Master Class

 "The content covered was about the things technically focussed peeps miss.."

 Most people understand that deploying SharePoint is much more than getting it installed.
 Despite this, current SharePoint governance documentation abounds in service delivery aspects.
 However, just because your system is rock solid, stable, well documented and governed through good process, there is absolutely no guarantee of success.
 Similarly, if Information Architecture for SharePoint was as easy as putting together lists, libraries and metadata the right way, then why doesn’t Microsoft publish the obvious best practices?

 This master class pinpoints the critical success factors for SharePoint governance and Information Architecture and rectifies this blind spot.
-Paul Culmsee ‘s style takes an ironic and subversive take on how SharePoint governance really works within organisations, while presenting a model and the tools necessary get it right.
+Based upon content provided by Paul Culmsee (Seven Sigma) which takes an ironic and subversive take on how SharePoint governance really works within organisations, while presenting a model and the tools necessary to get it right.

-Drawing on inspiration from many diverse sources, disciplines and case studies, Paul Culmsee has distilled the “what” and “how” of governance down a simple and accessible, yet rigorous and comprehensive set of tools and methods that organisations large and small can utilise to achieve the level of commitment required to see SharePoint become successful.
+Drawing on inspiration from many diverse sources, disciplines and case studies, Paul Culmsee has distilled in this Master Class the “what” and “how” of governance down to a simple and accessible, yet rigorous and comprehensive set of tools and methods, that organisations large and small can utilise to achieve the level of commitment required to see SharePoint become successful.